Polysporin® Eczema Essentials® 1% Hydrocortisone: A review on a hydrocortisone cream over-the-counter

 - Do not apply in or around eyes or to large areas

 Click here to read a full Q&A with a pharmacist regarding some common safety concerns regarding corticosteroids.

 Eczema, especially AD is challenging to treat.
-For people over 2 years of age suffering from mild to moderate eczema, Polysporin® Eczema Essentials® 1% hydrocortisone may be a helpful choice if moisturizers are not doing the trick.
+For people over 2 years of age suffering from mild to moderate eczema, Polysporin Eczema Essentials 1% hydrocortisone cream over-the-counter may be helpful if moisturizers are not doing the trick.
 Use it routinely (ie. two times daily) for a short period of time (1-2 weeks).
 Discuss longer use with a health care professional to make sure it is safe and appropriate.
 It is important to see the right medical professional if symptoms worsen or there is no improvement after a few weeks.

 Author: Aliya Kassamali, PharmD